mslinn/quill-cache/README.md

 ```

 ### Working with DAOs
+`Quill-cache` automatically defines a read-only property for each DAO, called `className`.
+This property is derived from the unqualified name of the case class persisted by the DAO.
+For example, if `model.User` is being persisted, `className` will be `User`.

 Each DAO needs the following functions defined:

   1. `_findAll`     &ndash; Quill query foundation - Encapsulates the Quill query that returns all instances of the case class from the database
   1. `_deleteById`  &ndash; Encapsulates the Quill query that deletes the instance of the case class with the given `Id` from the database
   1. `_findById`    &ndash; Encapsulates the Quill query that optionally returns the instance of the case class from the database with the given
                             `Id`, or `None` if not found.
   1. `_insert`      &ndash; Encapsulates the Quill query that inserts the given instance of the case class into the database, and returns the
                             case class as it was stored, including any auto-increment fields.
   1. `_update`      &ndash; Encapsulates the Quill query that updates the given instance of the case class into the database, and returns the entity.
                             Throws an Exception if the case class was not previously persisted.

-See the unit tests for further examples of how to use this library.
+See the unit tests for examples of how to use this library.

 ## Scaladoc
 [Here](http://mslinn.github.io/quill-cache/latest/api/#model.persistence.package)